 1. Lay it on thick.
 Use a tablespoon of sunscreen (of at least an SPF 25) on your face, and about two ounces for your body.
 Unless you slather on a thick layer, you’re probably just getting an SPF 10 out of your SPF 30.

 2. Dot sunscreen directly onto your face—instead of squeezing a giant blob onto your hands and applying it.
-I’ve found this technique helps it absorb more quickly and evenly.
+This technique helps it absorb more quickly and evenly.

 4. Use sunscreen daily.
 The majority of sun exposure is casual and incidental, meaning you get it walking to the subway or to get lunch or through your office window, say dermatologists.